-Water shoes, dry quickly, and protect your feeties from any rocks (or glass since people don’t always drink responsibly).
+Water shoes dry quickly and protect your feeties from any rocks (or glass since people don’t always drink responsibly).
 I wasn’t sure I’d ever use them again, so I didn’t want to spend a ton of money on them.
-I also didn’t to go full-on 90s and get Aquasocks.
+I also didn’t want to go full-on 90s and get Aquasocks.

 So I obviously headed to Amazon.
 Eventually, I stumbled upon these Dotacoko water shoes.
 They’re under $20, look kind of like actual sneakers, and were LEGIT on the river.

 I had to abandon ship several times on our float trip, and in shallow sections it was great to just stand up and traipse across all the rocks to reposition myself in the river.
 Despite being slip-ons, they were securely on my feet and didn’t budge even as I waded through mud and random river plants.
 It was also SUPER helpful to have such sturdy shoes for pushing myself off of rocks with my feet (steering a tube is not easy, FYI.
 Sorry again to the fly fisher I ran into).